Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 September 2024 20.24.50 UTC
+- WIB: Sabtu, 14 September 2024 21.21.51 UTC
-- WITA: Sabtu, 14 September 2024 21.24.50 UTC
+- WITA: Sabtu, 14 September 2024 22.21.51 UTC
-- WIT: Sabtu, 14 September 2024 22.24.50 UTC
+- WIT: Sabtu, 14 September 2024 23.21.51 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: technology
+Kategori: success